Why Adopt From Bulgaria?

 Two trips (approximately one week each) to Bulgaria are required:

 Experienced and Compassionate Team.
 Our MLJ Adoptions’ foreign and domestic teams are composed of a diverse group of professionals who are committed to supporting families before, during and after adoption.
 Families wishing to adopt from Bulgaria will primarily work with Lydia Tarr, MLJ Adoptions’ Eastern European Program Director.
 Not only are our families working with an ardent adoption advocate, but also an adoptive mother.
 Lydia is a mother of seven children, four of whom were adopted from Eastern Europe.

 Furthermore, MLJ Adoptions retains full-time licensed attorneys domestically and works with Bulgarian attorneys through a non-governmental non-profit organization in Bulgaria that is licensed in Bulgaria to provide adoption services.
 It is beneficial to families to have attorneys in both the United States and Bulgaria reviewing and assisting with the legal processes of adoption.

-Request more information about adopting from Bulgaria by clicking here.
+Request more information about how to adopt from Bulgaria by clicking here.

 Country information is to be considered general information and subject to change.
 The information is based upon state, federal, foreign, and international law, as well as our own business policies.